 Dre and Rainbow mostly have contrasting views of the situation but band together when it comes to making the best decisions for the family.
 And when these conflicting perspectives are combined with orthodox viewpoints of Dre’s parents, things get more chaotic.
 Dre has already proven himself by having a successful family and doesn’t want to give others the slightest motive to raise fingers at him.

 3. The Simpsons

-The Simpsons, the yellow family we have all come to love since their historical run on TV, are a dysfunctional group that has made generations laugh.
+, the yellow family we have all come to love since their historical run on TV, are a dysfunctional group that has made generations laugh.
 Homer, with his unusual way of raising the kids via blunt truths, is well complemented by Marge’s compassionate nature.
+The Simpsons

 The kids, Bart and Lisa, couldn’t have more conflicting character traits.
 Bart is a menace, constantly getting into trouble, while Lisa does everything to the best of her abilities.
 The family is also accompanied by the smallest child, Maggie, who hasn’t appeared to grow at all in over three decades.

 The series that has boasted an astonishing 30 seasons is still ongoing and constantly adapting itself to the modern landscapes of the evolving world.
 The Simpsons has paved way for other shows by providing a basic framework for the family-comedy genre.